learnk8s/knote-js/01_writing_a_note_taking_app.md

 We have not fulfilled the following requirements:

-- Display formatted markdown text (currently it only displays verbatim.)
+- Display formatted markdown text (currently, it only displays verbatim).
-- Uploading pictures
+- Uploading pictures.

 _Let's work on those next._